Products

 High-risk HPV (hr HPV)

-A topical intravaginal treatment that is effective in treating persistent HPV infection would be beneficial in preventing progression of infection to CIN 2,3 and cervical cancer and protecting women from the psychological and social repercussions of having a sexually transmitted infection.
+A topical intravaginal treatment that is effective in treating high-risk HPV infection would be beneficial in preventing progression of infection to CIN 2,3 and cervical cancer and protecting women from the psychological and social repercussions of having a sexually transmitted infection.
 HPV is also known to drive the formation of other cancers such as anal, penile, head and neck cancers.
 Thus, treating HPV infection could also reduce transmission and lower rates of other HPV-related cancers.

 Cervical Cancer and CIN